Openhab-Nodes/website/content/en/userguide/control.md

 This application is targeting (Wall-mounted) tablets.

 Create multiple dashboards and synchronize them to other devices easily.
 A *Dashboard* consists of *Tiles* and Things are rendered as *Tiles* that can be placed and also moved around.
-The Dashboard APP comes with *Tiles* for all common Thing and Thing Channel types.
+The Dashboard APP comes with *Tiles* for all common Thing and Thing Property types.
 With some knowledge of web technologies you can also create your own *Tiles*.

 In the configuration screen you can add additional *Tile* repositories, like a github repository of another user.